-It was difficult for me to park, but I managed anyway and went to the store.
-When mom finished her work, we came out of the shop.
-I could sense the eyes of the people standing there, who would see how I was going to take the scooter out of that crammed space, backward, on the rising slope.
+Alisha continued, “It was difficult for me to park, but I managed anyway.
+We went to the store, and when mom finished her work, it was time to get back home.
+I could see people standing outside the store.
+They were watching me.
+They were going to see how I was about to take the scooter out of that cramped space.
 I had never done that.
-It was a nerve-racking situation for me.
+It was a nerve-wracking situation for me.
 Just then, the ear-splitting sound of a boy’s laughter made my heart pound.
-With goosebumps and a red face, I felt diminished, exposed.
+With goosebumps and a red face, I stood on the road, diminished and exposed.”

-Adny, I turned around and told my mother, I will not be able to get the scooter out of this place.
-I cannot do this.
+“Adny, I turned around and told my mother, I will not be able to get that thing out of this place.
+I cannot do this.”

-Grandmother said gently and firmly, “Who told you so?”
-She took her petite frame next to the scooter, yanked it off the stand, and gracefully rolled it back on that slope.”
+“Grandmother said gently and firmly, “Who told you so?”
+She took her petite frame next to the scooter, yanked it off the stand, and gracefully rolled it back from the slope.”

 Alisha’s mom had never handled a scooter in her life before that!

-Alisha saw Adny was listening very carefully.
+Alisha saw that Adny was listening very carefully.

-Trust Yourself, Believe in Yourself
+Believe in Yourself

-Never ever did I ever say again that I cannot do something, not even to myself.
-Without saying anything, mother taught me how important it is to believe in yourself, trust yourself.
+“Never did I say again that I cannot do something, not even to myself.
+Without saying anything, mom taught me how important it is to believe in yourself, trust yourself.”

 Adny picked his notebook up and stood tall that day, with confidence, and delivered his speech.
 He has had many presentations in school after that day, but Alisha never heard, “I cannot do this”, from Adny again.